-Variants of the Shapley value make equitable data owner assessment feasible in FL.
-For HFL, Wang \textit{et al.}~\cite{wang2020principled} proposed a contribution valuation metric called federated Shapley value (FedSV).
-The key idea is to calculate Shapley values for clients in each round of training and then to report the total of the Shapley values for all clients as the final results.
-Computation of the FedSV does not need model retraining and retains some, but not all, of Shapley's fairness criteria.
-Fan \textit{et al.}~\cite{fan2021improving} further improved the fairness of this method by considering all data owners, including those not selected in certain training iterations.
+Variants of the Shapley value make equitable data owner contribution assessment feasible in FL.
+Take its application in HFL as an example, \citet{wang2020principled} proposed a contribution valuation metric called the federated Shapley value (FedSV).
+The key idea is to calculate Shapley value for a client in each iteration of training and then aggregate these values over all iterations to determine the final contribution of the client.
+Its computation does not require model retraining and retains some, but not all, of Shapley's fairness criteria. \citet{fan2022improving} enhanced the fairness of this method by considering all data owners, including those not selected in certain training iterations.
 This improvement is accomplished through low-rank matrix factorization techniques.
 While \citet{fan2022improving} focus on HFL, this paper will serve as an extension towards VFL and complete the picture of contribution valuation in FL.

-Relative to HFL, adapting the Shapley value to VFL faces another challenge because of the stronger model dependence in the vertical context.
-More precisely, the Shapley value computation requires us to form the model produced by all the different subsets of clients.
-This requirement is easy to satisfy under HFL because the global model is defined as the additive aggregation of the local models and thus we only need to aggregate local models from different subsets of clients~\cite{wang2020principled}.
-In the vertical context, however, the global model is the concatenation of local models that are not shared with the server and so simply concatenating local models from different subsets of participants does not work.
+Compared to HFL, adapting the Shapley value to VFL faces another challenge because of the stronger model dependency in the vertical context.
+More precisely, the Shapley value computation requires us to form the model produced by all different subsets of clients.
+This requirement is easy to satisfy in HFL because the global model is defined as the additive aggregation of the local models, and thus we only need to aggregate local models from different subsets of clients~\citep{wang2020principled}.
+In VFL, however, the global model is the concatenation of local models that are not shared with the server.
+Thus, simply concatenating local models from different subsets of clients is not applicable.

-This work concentrates on developing efficient and equitable methods for evaluating clients' contributions in VFL systems.
-We propose a contribution valuation metric called the vertical federated Shapley value (VerFedSV), which elaborates the idea proposed by Wang \textit{et al.}~\cite{wang2020principled} so that the clients' contributions are computed at multiple time points during the training process.
-We resolve the model concatenation problem by carefully utilizing clients' embeddings at different time-stamps.
-See Section~\ref{sec:4} for a detailed discussion.
-We demonstrate that our design retains many desirable fairness properties and can be efficiently implemented without retraining.
+In this paper, we concentrate on developing efficient and equitable methods for evaluating clients' contributions in VFL.
+We propose a contribution valuation metric called the \emph{vertical federated Shapley value} (VerFedSV), where the clients' contributions are computed at multiple time stamps during the training process.
+We resolve the model concatenation problem by carefully utilizing clients' embeddings at different time stamps.
+We demonstrate that our design retains many desirable fairness properties and can be efficiently implemented without model retraining.